Plagiatus/datapacks/elevators/README.md

 Thanks to new tech introduced in 1.20, you can even **camouflage your elevator block by just rightclicking it with any block**.

 To **remove** an elevator, **hit it with a pickaxe**.

+To show some basic help in-game, use `/trigger elevator.help`.

 ## How to set up